qiuyue1993/Notes/CVPR2020/Reading list.md

 - UnrealText:Synthesizing Realistic Scene Text Images from the Unreal World

+Abstract:  In this paper, we introduce UnrealText, an efficient image synthesis method that renders realistic images via a 3D graphics engine.
+3D synthetic engine provides realistic appearance by rendering scene and text as a whole, and allows for better text region proposals with access to precise scene information, e.g. normal and even object meshes.

 - Deep Relational Reasoning Graph Network for Arbitrary Shape Text Detection (**Oral**)

 - ABCNet:Real-Time Scene Text Spotting With Adaptive Bezier-Curve Network (**Oral**)